Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors: Mood-State Classification Methods

 As mentioned in~\cite{time_series_inception_2020}, InceptionTime networks can exhibit high variance in terms of performance between training and therefore can benefit from an ensemble method approach.
 Consequently, this work also considers an ensemble of five networks for mood-state classification for both the Short and the Short-Long network.
 The predicted state will thus be the average prediction over the five networks' output.
 These methods will be referred to as the \textit{Short Ensemble Networks} and the \textit{Short-Long Ensemble Networks} respectively.

 It should be noted that ensemble approaches substantially augment both training and inference time of the model.
-However, in the current context, mood-states evolve over a period orders of magnitude higher than the latency added by considering ensemble methods (less than a second).
+However, in the current context, mood-states evolve over a period orders of magnitude higher than the latency added by considering ensemble methods (which take less than a second for inference).
 Consequently, the considered ensemble approaches do not reduce the practical application of the proposed method within this work's context.